Do-gooder derogation

-Do-gooder derogation is a phenomenon where a person's morally motivated behavior leads to them being perceived negatively by others.
+Do-gooder derogation is a phenomenon in moral psychology where a person's morally motivated behavior leads to them being perceived negatively by others.
 The term "do-gooder" refers to a person who deviates from the majority in terms of behavior, because of their morality.
+The phenomenon was formally named and documented by Minson and Monin in 2012, who situated it within theories of social comparison and moral identity.
+Do-gooder derogation is distinct from, though related to, antisocial punishment, which refers specifically to the costly behavioural sanctioning of high cooperators in economic games, rather than attitudinal disparagement of morally motivated individuals.